 An exhibition by the 43rd group of MAK Center Artists and Architects-in-Residence.

-Berlin-based artists Petrit Halilaj and Alvaro Urbano have reflected critically on the perpetually negotiated conflict between the built environment and nature that is so inherent to Los Angeles.
-Their primary focus has been on the space of the garden and the alley, as mediator-spaces between the architecture and the wild—while Angelenos may not live in nature and while animals and the elements may not reside inside physical structures, the gardens and alleyways of Southern California act as neutral territory, as green zone across suburbia traversed and occupied by both humans and nature alike.
+Berlin-based artists Petrit Halilaj and Alvaro Urbano reflect critically on the perpetually negotiated conflict between the built environment and nature that is so inherent to Los Angeles.
+Their primary focus in Los Angeles was on the space of the garden and the alley, as mediator-spaces between the architecture and the wild—while Angelenos may not live in nature and while animals and the elements may not reside inside physical structures, the gardens and alleyways of Southern California act as neutral territory, as green zone across suburbia traversed and occupied by both humans and nature alike.
 In this ongoing “battle,” one agent of nature remains a master of reconnaissance: the raccoon.
 A mammal occupying a grey zone—it’s not quite a rat, but certainly not a house cat—raccoons are assumed city-dwellers, and rarely thought of as forest creatures.
 They tend to dart quickly through urban space under cover of night, digging though trashcans for our refuse and secrets.

-Intrigued by the way that raccoons inhabit the city, Halilaj and Urbano have sought to understand the raccoon’s form of espionage by recreating, reframing, and mimicking the animal’s key tendencies.
-Visitors to the Schindler House in the first two weeks of February will encounter the artists in costume, living as raccoons themselves in preparation for Final Projects, where sculptures and an installation will highlight the work of this well-known but under-recognized Californian critter.
+Intrigued by the way that raccoons inhabit the city, Halilaj and Urbano sought to understand the raccoon’s form of espionage by recreating, reframing, and mimicking the animal’s key tendencies.
+Visitors to the Schindler House in the first two weeks of February encountered the artists in costume, living as raccoons themselves in preparation for Final Projects, where sculptures and an installation highlighted the work of this well-known, but under-recognized Californian critter.

 Vienna-based landscape architect Nico King is interested in the manifestations of urban landscapes, in aesthetic and sociopolitical terms.
-Since joining the MAK Center’s residency, she has researched the culture of the private backyard garden that is inseparable from Los Angeles—she views this space as a living archive of utopian and dystopian American dreams.
+While in residency at the MAK Center, she researched the culture of the private backyard garden that is inseparable from Los Angeles—she viewed this space as a living archive of utopian and dystopian American dreams.
 In the case of California, gardens mark a history of immigration and otherness, with traces of Japanese garden culture revealing themselves throughout the city.
 While these designs were regarded as aesthetically serene, exotic and sophisticated, these projections cover up a city’s dark past.